CBDOO at your service

 Diabetes or chronic hyperglycemia is characterized by an excess of sugar in the blood, resulting in excessively high glucose levels.
 It results from a disorder in the assimilation, use and storage of sugars in the diet.

 Two essential hormones, insulin and glucagon, enable glucose to be properly assimilated by the body and then released from the liver.
 When these hormones are balanced, blood glucose levels are stable.
-In diabetes, however, for a variety of reasons, these hormones fail to function.
+However, in diabetes, for a variety of reasons, these hormones fail to function.

 The first is genetic in origin, affecting young children, and is classified as an autoimmune disease in that the individual's immune system destroys the insulin-producing "beta" cells of the pancreas.